History of Projection and Sound at the Electric Palace

 Our cinema does have a particularly unique feature which you don’t see elsewhere, though.
 On the side of the building, adjacent to the front pediment, you can see a winch.
 Below this there is a strong ladder, attached to the wall.

 In the early period of the cinema’s operation, films in their cases would have had to be hauled up the ladder.
 Film was very flammable and had to be kept away from the audience while it was being projected.
-The only way for anyone to gain access the ‘lamp room’, which is where the projectors are housed, is via this route.
+The only way for anyone to gain access the projection room, where the projectors are housed, is via this route.

 The winch was put in place in 1986, following the cinema’s refurbishment, to make moving film cannisters and equipment easier.
 The introduction of safer film stock in the 1950s reduced the risk of fire, yet our projectionists have always had to ascend and descend via the metal ladder, and they still do today.